ahoyvarun/Data-Analytics-1-Stats-ML/README.md

 ---

 ## Day 6
 # 1: Handwritten Digit Classification using a Feedforward Neural Network (FNN) Objective: Develop a deep learning model to classify handwritten digits (0-9) using the MNIST dataset.
-Dataset:
+**Dataset:**
  - The MNIST dataset consists of 60,000 training images and 10,000 test images, each representing a 28x28 grayscale handwritten digit.
  - Labels range from 0 to 9, corresponding to the digit in the image.

 # Approach:
 A feedforward neural network (FNN) is implemented using TensorFlow/Keras.
 The model architecture:
-   ‣ Flatten layer: Converts 28x28 images into a 1D array.
+   - Flatten layer: Converts 28x28 images into a 1D array.
-   ‣ Hidden layer: 128 neurons with ReLU activation.
+   - Hidden layer: 128 neurons with ReLU activation.
-   ‣ Output layer: 10 neurons with Softmax activation for multi-class classification.
+   - Output layer: 10 neurons with Softmax activation for multi-class classification.
-   ‣ The model is trained using Adam optimizer and Sparse Categorical Crossentropy loss.
+   - The model is trained using Adam optimizer and Sparse Categorical Crossentropy loss.

 # Evaluation:
  - The model achieves 98% accuracy on the test dataset.